mido3ds/OpenYSF/README.md

 # JFS
-A YSFS Clone, for learnign and fun
+A YSFS Clone, for learning and fun